SeanSnake93/Flask_Book/README.md

 ### Expanding

+To remove the need of using the SHH terminals 'cd', 'touch' and 'vim' commands I cloned over to my [git repo][gitP] and used Visual Studio code.

 #### Remote SHH

-Using GCP a keygen was created using ""

-Visual Studio
+later i used a keygen to open an SHH link between my PC and the VM terminal.
+This allowed me to run commands on my VM without the need to open it in my browser.
+In addition this would enable me like with the git hub clone to bounce between files with quicker speeds and relsove problems faster using a more responsive interface.
+Note this was created without using a passphrase.

+ssh-keygen -t rsa -b 4096 -C "your@git-email.com"<br />
+Creating 2 files, one being the Public Keygen (Key.pub) the other a private Keygen (Key).
+Opening the Public Keygen or using "cat ~/keygen.p"

+ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

 #### Jenkins

+As mentioned back in Hosting, I opened a port (8080) to enable the use of Jenkins.<br />
+First why Jenkins, well Jenkins is a CI (Continues Intergration) and CP (Continues )

 sudo su

-sudo systemctl status jenkins
+(root user) sudo systemctl status jenkins

-sudo systemctl start jenkins
+(root user) sudo systemctl start jenkins

-sudo systemctl restart jenkins
+(root user) sudo systemctl restart jenkins

-sudo systemctl start jenkins
+(root user) sudo systemctl start jenkins

 ### Testing